IDCLofficial/procurement-portal/backend/src/seeds/README.md

 - Connects to MongoDB using `MONGO_URI` from your `.env` file
 - Checks if super admin already exists (prevents duplicates)
 - Hashes the password using bcrypt
-- Creates a super admin user with Registrar role
+- Creates a super admin user with Admin role
 - Displays login credentials in the console
 - Closes the connection when done